Razeen-Abdal-Rahman/s3-cloudfront-static-webste/README.md

 ## Cleanup

-To prevent incuring any unnesseccary AWS costs, you can destroy the infrastructure when it is no longer needed using `terraform destroy`
+To prevent incuring any unnesseccary AWS costs, you can destroy the infrastructure when it is no longer needed using `terraform destroy`.
 *Note: this command will remove all resources that were created by terraform*